-Giant Steps Foundation’s Greening Grants provides grants for special events, allowing organizations to offer their guests organic, vegan, and more humane menus.
-Organizations that have received previous support from Giants Steps Foundation are eligible to apply for a Greening Grant.
+Giant Steps Foundation’s Greening Grants fund special events, allowing organizations to offer their guests organic, vegan, and more humane menus.
+Organizations that have received previous support from Giant Steps Foundation are eligible to apply for a Greening Grant.

 Good Food Institute (GFI) awards competitive grants in the areas of cell-based and plant-based meat research.

 The Greenbaum Foundation funds health initiatives, including projects focused on improving world health by promoting whole foods plant-based diets, as well as animal rights projects aimed at increasing the awareness, protection, and improvement of the lives of all animals.

 The Pollination Project identifies, through a global network of grantees and community partners, extraordinary grassroots leaders who would not likely qualify for funding from other foundations or institutions.

 ProVeg International offers financial support to vegan advocacy and meat reduction campaigns outside the United States and across the globe for projects that effectively work toward ProVeg International’s mission to reduce the global consumption of animals by 50% by the year 2040.